aws/aws-sdk-ruby/CONTRIBUTING.md

 To run integration tests, create a `integration-test-config.json` file at the root of this repository.
 It should contain a `"region"` and credentials.
 Running rake test when this file is present will enable integration tests.

+## Generating documentation

+The documentation is generated via a pair of [YARD](https://github.com/lsegal/yard) plugins.
+You can generate documentation by running the following commands:

+    bundle install
+    bundle exec rake docs

+The documentation will be generated in the `api-docs/` directory.

 [issues]: https://github.com/aws/aws-sdk-ruby/issues
 [pull-requests]: https://github.com/aws/aws-sdk-ruby/pulls